jhill1/SEPwC.github.io/_sources/python_plotting.rst

-The ``r`` preceding the title string is important -- it signifies that the string is a *raw* string and not to treat backslashes as python escapes.  matplotlib has a built-in TeX expression parser and layout engine, and ships its own math fonts.Thus, you can use mathematical text across platforms without requiring a TeX installation.
+The ``r`` preceding the title string is important -- it signifies that the string is a *raw* string and not to treat backslashes as python escapes.  ``matplotlib`` has a built-in TeX expression parser and layout engine, and ships its own math fonts.
+Thus, you can use mathematical text across platforms without requiring a TeX installation.
 For those who have LaTeX and dvipng installed, you can also use LaTeX to format your text and incorporate the output directly into your display figures or saved postscript.
+This allows the creation of publication-ready images.

 Annotating text
 ~~~~~~~~~~~~~~~~~~